mitxela/kiloboot/README.md

 `asm("jmp 0x3e00");`

 There's probably a fancy C way of doing it, but this is the only way to be certain of what it's generating.

+## Update
+The INT pin is no longer needed in this version.
+If you uncomment line 19 to define INT_PIN it will conditionally assemble to be identical to the first version.
+Assembling the INT-free version is 16 bytes longer than the original, so the maximum filename length is now 19 bytes.
+Some more bytes could be freed up by not configuring the LEDs.

+I also added a define to make it easier to change the pin used for CS, any unused pin on PORTB should work just by changing the define.